14all-agency/shopify-llms-txt-directory/https-jones-jm-myshopify-com.md

     Author: AKG
   - [Top 10 Snowboard Brands to Consider this Winter](https://jones-jm.myshopify.com/blogs/news/top-10-snowboard-brands-to-consider-this-winter): Top 10 Snowboard Brands to Consider this Winter
     Updated: 2025-11-11T19:00:25Z
     Author: User
+  - [The Ultimate Checklists for Buying Your First Snowboard](https://jones-jm.myshopify.com/blogs/news/the-ultimate-checklists-for-buying-your-first-snowboard): The Ultimate Checklists for Buying Your First Snowboard
+    Updated: 2025-11-16T02:45:34Z
+    Author: User
+  - [Top 7 Snowboards for Beginners Guide to Snowboarding Essentials](https://jones-jm.myshopify.com/blogs/news/top-7-snowboards-for-beginners-guide-to-snowboarding-essentials): Top 7 Snowboards for Beginners Guide to Snowboarding Essentials
+    Updated: 2025-11-16T03:05:58Z
+    Author: User
+  - [Top 7 Mistakes to Avoid When Snowboarding for the First Time](https://jones-jm.myshopify.com/blogs/news/top-7-mistakes-to-avoid-when-snowboarding-for-the-first-time): Top 7 Mistakes to Avoid When Snowboarding for the First Time
+    Updated: 2025-11-16T03:24:30Z
+    Author: User
+  - [Top 7 Mistakes to Avoid When Snowboarding for the First Time](https://jones-jm.myshopify.com/blogs/news/top-7-mistakes-to-avoid-when-snowboarding-for-the-first-time-1): Top 7 Mistakes to Avoid When Snowboarding for the First Time
+    Updated: 2025-11-16T03:28:29Z
+    Author: User
+  - [Top 7 Mistakes to Avoid When Snowboarding for the First Time](https://jones-jm.myshopify.com/blogs/news/top-7-mistakes-to-avoid-when-snowboarding-for-the-first-time-2): Top 7 Mistakes to Avoid When Snowboarding for the First Time
+    Updated: 2025-11-16T03:39:05Z
+    Author: User
+  - [Top 7 Mistakes to Avoid When Snowboarding for the First Time](https://jones-jm.myshopify.com/blogs/news/top-7-mistakes-to-avoid-when-snowboarding-for-the-first-time-3): Top 7 Mistakes to Avoid When Snowboarding for the First Time
+    Updated: 2025-11-16T03:41:49Z
+    Author: User
+  - [How to Choose the Right Snowboard for Your Skill Level](https://jones-jm.myshopify.com/blogs/news/how-to-choose-the-right-snowboard-for-your-skill-level): How to Choose the Right Snowboard for Your Skill Level
+    Updated: 2025-11-16T03:42:27Z
+    Author: User
+  - [Exploring the History of Snowboarding: From its Origins to Today](https://jones-jm.myshopify.com/blogs/news/exploring-the-history-of-snowboarding-from-its-origins-to-today): Exploring the History of Snowboarding: From its Origins to Today
+    Updated: 2025-11-16T03:55:51Z
+    Author: User
+  - [A Beginners Guide to Snowboard Equipment Essentials](https://jones-jm.myshopify.com/blogs/news/a-beginners-guide-to-snowboard-equipment-essentials): A Beginners Guide to Snowboard Equipment Essentials
+    Updated: 2025-11-16T03:57:38Z
+    Author: User
+  - [Mastering the Art of Snowboarding: Essential Tips for Beginners](https://jones-jm.myshopify.com/blogs/news/mastering-the-art-of-snowboarding-essential-tips-for-beginners): Mastering the Art of Snowboarding: Essential Tips for Beginners
+    Updated: 2025-11-16T04:11:38Z
+    Author: User

 ## Store Pages